GlueOps/web-app-for-load-test/README.md

 # web-app-simulate-workload
 The goal of this app is to use it on the receiving end of a load testing tool.
+It supports:
+- Slow response times with /v1/sleep
+- Uploading files with /v1/uploadfile

 ## Running the app